bbrandis/MSI-Z370-A-Pro-OpenCore/README.md

 - This is not a drop-in replacement, and I do not recommend using it as-is.

-- This config should only be used to help with troubleshooting, or help you get off the ground.
+- This config should only be used to help with troubleshooting, or to help you get off the ground.

 Here is a list of the hardware for which this config was made.